Amsterdam/3DAmsterdam/README.md

 ```

 To set-up a project for a new municipality or city, please refer to the [getting started documentation](docs/gettingstarted.md)

-Then you can start generating your own tile-based layers using the [asset generation documentation](docs/generatingdata.md)
+After setting up your project you can start generating your own tile-based layer datasets using the [asset generation documentation](docs/generatingdata.md)

 ## Unity Input System